Dear Your Teen:

 EXPERT | Jamie M. Howard, Ph.D.

-It’s very important to put an end to this behavior because exposure to porn and adult chat sites can cause young children to develop unhealthy attitudes toward sex.
+It’s very important to put an end to a 12 year old watching porn because exposure to porn and adult chat sites can cause young children to develop unhealthy attitudes toward sex.
 Porn gives misinformation about typical sexual relationships.
 Additionally, early exposure to porn can cause children to think obsessively about sex.

 This interferes with thinking about more age appropriate and important topics, like maintaining friendships and working hard in school.
 It is even more dangerous if she is participating in adult chats.
 She will likely experience threatening and/or uncomfortable comments that cause her embarrassment, disgust, and guilt.